Our Blog

 September 6th, 2023

 It's the end of summer, and fall is just around the corner.
 Soon the temperatures will cool down, the leaves will start to change, and Drs.
-Manzoli, Russo, Pauk, Desrosiers, Sahakyants and our team at Central New England Endodontics and Implantology are sure that you’ll soon be thinking about Halloween costumes and Thanksgiving plans in no time.
+Russo, Pauk, Desrosiers, Sahakyants and our team at Central New England Endodontics and Implantology are sure that you’ll soon be thinking about Halloween costumes and Thanksgiving plans in no time.
 But wait!
 First, we want to know about your favorite parts of the summer!
 Did you go on a wonderful family trip?
 Did you pick up a new hobby?
 Did you try to spend as much time outside and in the sun as possible?

 Share your favorite memories, stories, or photos with us by leaving a comment below or on our Facebook page.